numandev1/react-native-keys/README.md

 we are using [JSI](https://reactnative.dev/architecture/glossary#javascript-interfaces-jsi) for fast performance and [JNI](https://reactnative.dev/architecture/glossary#java-native-interface-jni) + encryption keys in c++ compiled file

-Manage local **secure** and **unsecure** enviroment through react-native-keys supporting iOS and Android
+Manage local **secure** and **public** enviroment through react-native-keys supporting iOS and Android

-**secure:** Secure enviroment use JNI to secure keys which we cannot easily decompile or hack **public:** Public enviroment use native bridging which can be decomile or hack
+**secure:** Secure enviroment use JNI with encryption to secure keys which we cannot easily decompile or hack **public:** Public enviroment use JSI to access keys from native side like Java and ObjectiveC which can be decomile or hack

 ### Would you like to support me?